pspete/psPAS/docs/collections/_commands/New-PASReportTask.md

 Creates a new schedule for reports

 A `[Subscriber]` Class has been created to assist witho formatting of data for this request, see the example below

+A `[TaskFilter]` Class has been created to assist with formatting filter data for report tasks

 ## EXAMPLES